Amann09/amann09.github.io/_pages/about.md

 - Computational Imaging

-> My research interests primarily lie in the areas of deep learning, computer vision, and robotics.
-In particular, I am highly interested in the applications of deep learning and computer vision in Autonomous Systems and Computational Imaging.
+> My research interests primarily lie in the areas of computer vision and robotics.
+In particular, I am highly interested in studying the applications of computer vision and robotics in 3D modeling, computational imaging and autonomous systems.

 👨🏻‍🔬 Experience